pubpub/pubpub/facets/README.md

 # Are facets the right choice for my new feature?

+Glad you asked!
+Here are some things to consider.
+You might find some dealbreakers in here, or some cool projects to vastly expand the utility of Facets — it's up to you whether you want to extend this system to meet more of PubPub's needs.

+## Will my feature require me to bulk-load facets for many scopes?

 The current Facets system is best understood as an implementation of "cascading Pub settings" for these Pub settings:

 - Header theme